BIGJRA/BIGJRA.github.io/reborn.md

 We already fought the "absurdly strong PULSEs who are good on Glitch Field" so now it's time for the "absurdly tanky PULSEs who are good on the Swamp Field".
 As you can probably tell, these PULSEs are dedicated to bulk, healing, and gradually wearing you down.
 They also use Trick Room to take advantage of their generally low speed.
 On top of this, their Poison and Mud-based Water and Ground moves are all powered up here.

 As in the other fight, you can use the various generated fields we've collected by now if you want to take some of the wind out of their strategy.
 You can also stick it out on the Swamp Field if you want.
 One thing to try would be to set up your own tanks - Steel and Poison types can use the Telluric Seed to great effect here, for example.
 Sludge Wave and Gunk Shot get a 2.25x boost on this field, so you can try to set up and use that move to overwhelm your opponents - only Swalot resists Poison.
-Sleep Powder has perfect accuracy on this field - so I recommend using this move liberally to prevent Trick Room, allow your partner to set up, etc. You can also use Toxic on half of the team, or consider something like the Ghost-type version of Curse to rapidly drain HP.
+Sleep Powder has perfect accuracy on this field - so I recommend using this move liberally to prevent Trick Room, allow your partner to set up, etc. You can also use Toxic on half of the team, or consider something like the Ghost type version of Curse to rapidly drain HP.

 Win to nab the third *Nanab Berry*, then return to the ??? guy.
 Up and to the right, you'll be able to follow a new path.
 Hug the bottom wall to reach: